bentiss/SimplePeripheralBusProbe/README.md

 I2C/SPI probe for Windows 10
 ============================

-This driver is *extremely* experimental and should only be used by people knowing what they are doing and not afraid of destroying their Windows install.
+This driver is **extremely** experimental and should only be used by people knowing what they are doing and not afraid of destroying their Windows install.

 The purpose of this project is to insert a pass-through driver between the target I2C or SPI device and its driver.
 This pass-through device logs each serial transaction made by the driver.
 It's useful to watch the raw sequences to ensure the driver works properly.

-This code is a mix of 2 drivers found in the Windows drivers sample repository, so the license is the Miscrosoft one (see LICENSE).
+This code is a mix of 2 drivers found in the Windows drivers sample repository, so the license is the Microsoft one (see LICENSE).

 Requirements
 ------------